iamsuryasonar/markdown_blog_app/public/posts/react/react.md

 React only changes the DOM nodes if there’s a difference between renders.

 After rendering is done and React updated the DOM, the browser will repaint the screen.
-Although this process is known as “browser rendering”
+Although this process is known as “browser rendering”.

+Summary- When the state or props of a component change, React takes that part of the DOM (this is the second Virtual DOM) and updates it with the new state or props value.
+Then, it compares it with the previous Virtual DOM.
+This process is called reconciliation.
+It updates the previous Virtual DOM with the new changes.
+Then, in the commit phase, the minimum changes that were found during reconciliation are performed (appended, removed, prepended, like good old vanilla JS) to the actual DOM.
+But what if the root (the top-most) component needs to be rerendered?
+The whole tree will be reconstructed.

 ### Q. working of dom in react (reconciliation in react)